 - Stop using your Friend account.
 The UMICH Friend account that you used to apply to U-M should not be used after your new U-M account is set up.

 - Check your U-M email regularly.
 Email is the university's preferred communication medium, and many offices want to begin sharing information with you.

 - U-M Google Mail and Calendar.
-Used by students, faculty, and staff at UM-Ann Arbor and UM-Dearborn.
+Used by students, faculty, and staff at UM-Ann Arbor, UM-Dearborn and UM-Flint.

 - Michigan Medicine Outlook Mail and Calendar.
-Used by students, faculty, and staff at Michigan Medicine, as well as those in departments that must comply with various federal regulations that place restrictions on how sensitive regulated data is handled.
+Used by students, faculty, and staff at Michigan Medicine, as well as those in departments and Health Science schools, (i.e. College of Pharmacy) that must comply with various federal regulations that place restrictions on how sensitive regulated data is handled.